kylejcharlton/GraphicalOthello/README.md

 # GraphicalOthello
-A graphical based game of Othello.
+A graphical based game of Othello written in Java.

 ![GraphicalOthello](images/game.png)